 I was a little disappointed from the get-go, but if I’d correctly deciphered the mumbled, barely audible words of our Scoutmaster, there’d be a campout coming up shortly, at Camp Pushmataha way up north in the county.
 Maybe the meetings were on the informal side, but surely there’d be some heavy duty Scouting on display at a campout.

 On the way up to Camp, fifty miles from home, clutching my new sleeping bag (how Mama had grumbled about paying for that), a little rucksack/pack, canteen, and mess kit, I felt sorta like a Scout.
 “Sorta,” because nobody was in uniform…the Scoutmaster had advised us against that.
 So as not to spoil out nice outfits, I reckon.
 Didn’t make me feel much like a Boy Scout, though.
 And the whole thing seemed a mite catch-as-catch-can, with us scrambling for places in whichever parent-volunteer vehicles showed up while our Scoutmaster and company were busy elsewhere.

 The trip to camp was long and wearisome over two-lane country roads, but I felt excitement returning when we arrived.
 Pushmataha was (and is) both beautiful and historic.
 It was a large wooded tract studded with (believe it or not) working oil wells, the royalties from which helped keep our local Scout Council solvent.
 Historic?
 Pushmataha lies on the site of the surrender of the last active Confederate forces east of the Mississippi.

 While there were some cabins on the site, me and my fellow novices were told we’d be tent camping, since the cabins were for the adults and senior Scouts only.
-Most of the afternoon was taken up with me and a buddy trying to figure out how in the hell to erect one of the tents our leaders had dropped in a small clearing.
+Most of the afternoon was taken up with me and a buddy trying to figure out how in the heck to erect one of the tents our leaders had dropped in a small clearing.
 Since neither the adults nor older scouts had much to say and seemed annoyed by our questions, the boy I was paired with—the kid from next-door, my best friend—and I just set out to do the best we could.